McTurtles5/Random-scripts/README.md

 # Random-scripts
-Random scripts that I decided to put here
+Random scripts that I decided to make